-HSA 3110 Introduction to Healthcare Administration
+HSA 3110 Introduction to Healthcare Administration 40 hours, 4 credits

 This course provides an exploration of the administrative principles and practices within healthcare organizations.
 Emphasis is placed on organization, structure, and operation of healthcare facilities.
 Management principles will be applied to case studies of healthcare industry scenarios.